Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Introduction

-\cite{Sun2012} proposed a functional median polish (FMP-ANOVA) modeling as an extension of the univariate median polish proposed by \cite{tukey1977} and \cite{MT77}.
+\cite{Sun2012} propose a functional median polish (FMP-ANOVA) modeling as an extension of the univariate median polish proposed by \cite{tukey1977} and \cite{MT77}.
 FMP-ANOVA computes the functional grand effect and functional main factor effects in an additive model without factor interaction.
-It is a robust statistical technique for studying the effects of factors on the response since it replaces the mean with the median \citep{EH83}. \cite{Sun2012} presented a functional rank test to determine the significance of functional main factor effects.
-Additionally, they proved the robustness of FMP-ANOVA by comparing its performance to the functional ANOVA model fitted by means (FM-ANOVA).
+It is a robust statistical technique for studying the effects of factors on response since it replaces the mean with the median \citep{EH83}. \cite{Sun2012} present a functional rank test to determine the significance of functional main factor effects.
+Additionally, they prove the robustness of FMP-ANOVA by comparing its performance to the functional ANOVA model fitted by means (FM-ANOVA).

 In the functional data analysis (FDA) approach \citep{RS06}, it is assumed that the mortality rate in each year follows an underlying smooth function of age.
 When mortality rates are collected over time, we refer to the data as functional time series (FTS).
 Because of observational noise, observed mortality rates are not smooth across ages.
 We employ a penalized regression spline smoothing with monotonic constraint \citep{Wood1994} to create smooth functions and deal with possible missing data.
 It considers the shape of the log mortality curve \citep[see also][]{Hyndman2007,Shang2017}.
-The smooth shape of age-specific mortality rates over age in each year is one of their distinguishing features, which can improve the short-term forecast accuracy \citep[see,e.g.,][]{BC19, Yang2022}.
-Smoothing techniques can better capture the underlying trend of mortality changes, reducing the impact of missing values and measurement noise in various sub-national series \citep{Yang2022}.
-Functional ANOVA models provide an insightful decomposition of functional mortality rates into deterministic (such as populations or states immersed in the functional factor effects) and time-varying (functional residuals) components.
-The time-varying components are inputs for mortality forecasting.
+The smooth shape of age-specific mortality rates over age in each year is a distinguishing feature, which can improve short-term forecast accuracy \citep[see,e.g.,][]{BC19, YSR23}.

+Smoothing techniques can better capture the underlying trend of mortality changes, reducing the impact of missing values and measurement noise in various sub-national series \citep{YSR23}.
+Functional ANOVA models provide an insightful decomposition of functional mortality rates into a deterministic component (such as populations or states as in the functional factor effects) and a functional residual component that varies over time.
+The functional residuals are inputs for mortality forecasting.